GregNicholas/FS-Kanban-Guru/README.md

 - Live Site URL: [Kanban Guru](https://gs-kanban-guru.cyclic.app/) (https://gs-kanban-guru.cyclic.app/)

-I built this app from figma designs from the [Kanban task management web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).
+I built this app from scratch to fit the figma designs from the [Kanban task management web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).
 My focus was originally frontend, along with function with state.
 I revisited the app and built a backend so that I can use it on a daily basis to manage my projects.

 ## Table of contents